Asymptotic Equipartition Theorems in von Neumann algebras: Introduction

 \subsection{Our results}

 The starting point of this paper is to establish a general AEP that encompasses all the setups discussed above, as well as quantum systems in the algebraic quantum field theory \cite{petz-ohaya}.
 One particular motivation is to include a general classical-quantum setting, for both discrete and continuous (classical and quantum) variables.
 The framework for doing so is to consider quantum states on a von Neumann algebra.
-A von Neumann algebra $\cM$ is a weak$^*$-closed $*$-subalgebra of bounded operators on a Hilbert space $\Ha$ and a state $\rho$ is a positive and unital ($\rho(1)=1$) element in $\M_*$, and $\M_*$ is the set of normal linear functionals $\M \to \C$.
+A von Neumann algebra $\cM$ is a weak$^*$-closed $*$-subalgebra of bounded operators on a Hilbert space $\Ha$ and a state $\rho$ is a positive and unital ($\rho(1)=1$) element in $\M_*$, where the predual $\M_*$ is the set of all normal linear functionals $\M \to \C$.
 For example, for finite-dimensional quantum systems we let $\M = B(\Ha)$ for a finite-dimensional Hilbert space $\Ha$ and a quantum state can be described by $\rho(x) = \tr(\hat{\rho} x)$ for all $x \in B(\Ha)$, where $\hat{\rho}$ is a density operator.
 Another example is a classical system modelled by a measure space $(\cX, \mu)$, then $\M$ is the commutative von Neumann algebra $L_{\infty}(\cX, \mu)$ of functions $f : \cX \to \R$ that are bounded almost everywhere.
 In this setting, a state can be described by $\rho(f) = \int \hat{\rho}(x) f(x) d\mu(x)$ where $\hat{\rho}$ is a density function.

-In this general setting, the AEP for the quantum hypothesis relative entropy, which can be interpreted as a generalization of~\eqref{eq:dmin_aep}, was established in~\cite{ke-Li}.
+In the setting of general von Neumann algebras, the AEP for the quantum hypothesis relative entropy, which can be interpreted as a generalization of~\eqref{eq:dmin_aep}, was established in~\cite{ke-Li}.
 Our focus in this paper is on the max relative entropy, i.e., statements generalizing~\eqref{eq:dmax_aep}.
 Our first result is to establish the AEP for the max relative entropy for general von Neumann algebras.
 We refer to Section~\ref{vN} for precise definitions of the quantities appearing in the statement below.